atkinssamuel/GestureRecognition/README.md

 Training-Valdation-Testing Split = 70.19-14.99-14.82
 ```

-Originally, a subset of the dataset was used to ensure that the program could successfully achieve perfect training
-accuracy.
+After saving these data files, ```train_model``` and ```test_model``` functions were defined in ```train.py``` and ```test.py```, respectively.
+Then, the model design process began.
+To ensure that the ```train_model``` and ```test_model``` functions were defined properly, then they would be able to achieve 100% training accuracy on a smaller dataset.
+Thus, a dataset containing just the images that I took was created.
+Simple models were constructed and run on this small dataset.
 The loss and accuracy plots corresponding to this dataset are illustrated below:

 ![](small_data/results/training_accuracy.png)

-*Figure 4: The training accuracy of the CNN when applied to a subset of the data*
+*Figure _: The training accuracy of a simple CNN when applied to a subset of the data*

 ![](small_data/results/training_loss.png)

-*Figure 5: The training loss of the CNN when applied to the same dataset subset*
+*Figure _: The training loss of a simple CNN when applied to the same dataset subset*

-After the program was verified, the design of the network began.
+From the plots above, we can see the training accuracy shoot up to 100% and the training loss quickly approach a negligible value.
+The training function will be discussed in detail in the coming sections.

-## Architecture
+## Architecture Selection
+### Motivation
+Fully-connected layers alone can not effectively categorize images.
+Convolutional neural networks, however, can.
+There are a few reasons for this.

+1. Convolutional layers utilize weight sharing accross the kernels
+2. Convolutional layers recognize the spacial locality of the image features
+    - The order of the inputs does not change the way that fully-connected layers learn from their data
+3. Convolutional layers followed by pooling layers are robust to image translation and rotation

+Smaller kernels are able to learn local features whereas larger features interpret information more generally.
+Therefore, the strategy for the design of this network is to start with small filters, keeping the feature space wide and shallow, collecting information about the various edges and color changes present in the image.
+Then, gradually increase the filter sizes and the number of feature maps as the network grows.
+Finally, flatten the output of the last convolutional layer and feed this output into a fully-connected neural network.

+### Architecture
 The selected architecture for the convolutional neural network is illustrated by the code snippet below:
 ```python
 class CNN(nn.Module):